MicrosoftDocs/dynamics365smb-docs/business-central/about-new-company.md

 ---
 # Creating New Companies in [!INCLUDE[d365fin](includes/d365fin_md.md)]

-In [!INCLUDE[d365fin](includes/d365fin_md.md)], the containers for business data that belongs to a business unit or legal entity is referred to as a *company*.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], the container for business data that belongs to a business unit or legal entity is referred to as a *company*.
 When you sign up for [!INCLUDE[d365fin](includes/d365fin_md.md)], you are given a demonstration company and an empty company, *My Company*.
 Switching between the companies is easy: just go to **My Settings** and move to the other company.
 But you can also create new companies in [!INCLUDE[d365fin](includes/d365fin_md.md)] depending on your business needs.
 When you create a new company, an assisted setup guide helps you get the basics in place.
 Then, you can import relevant data from your legacy system or another company in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## Creating a New Company

 If you decide to add a company to your [!INCLUDE[d365fin](includes/d365fin_md.md)], you can use the **Create New Company** assisted setup guide to get you started.
 The setup wizard is available from the **Companies** page and from the lookup in the **Company** field on the **My Settings** page.

-The setup wizard offers three templates:
+The setup wizard offers three templates and a blank option:

 - **Evaluation - Sample Data**
     This creates a company that is similar to the demonstration company with sample data and setup data.